Week 34 of Pregnancy

 This week's tips

-- •Stay hydrated and eat frequent small meals to manage heartburn and maintain energy
+- •Continue staying hydrated and eating regular, small meals to manage heartburn

 Looking ahead